pkgcraft/pkgcraft.github.io/content/posts/metadata-cache-generation.md

 bundled version of bash.
 This allows tracking metadata using more efficient internal state structures rather than bash variables.

-Parallelism is handled in a simplistic fashion in that the entire workflow -- validity checks, ebuild sourcing, metadata structure creation, and file serialization -- runs in a forked process pool.
+Parallelism is handled in a simplistic fashion by running the entire workflow -- validity checks, ebuild sourcing, metadata structure creation, and file serialization -- in a forked process pool.
 Each process runs the metadata workflow for a single package, encoding the result and sending it via inter-process communication (IPC) to the main process that unwraps it, handling error logging while tracking overall status.
 After all packages are processed